tegonhq/tegon/README.md

   - Mention the Tegon bot in a Slack channel to automatically create a bug or feature request.
   - Link a Slack thread to an issue to provide full context about the discussions happening on a specific task or a feature request.
 - Sentry: Get information about Sentry errors in Tegon issues

-## Contributing

-Whether it's big or small, we love contributions.
-Not sure where to get started?
-You can join our [Slack](https://join.slack.com/t/tegoncommunity/shared_invite/zt-2jvar8p1x-9wqFTL9PP5ICImb76qcjEA), and ask us any questions there.

-## License

-The product is under the [MIT License](https://github.com/tegonhq/tegon/blob/main/LICENSE.md)